mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

    *Architecture of the CCPP and its connection to a host model, represented here as the driver for an atmospheric model (yellow box).
-The dynamical core (dycore), physics, and other aspects of the model (such as coupling) are connected to the driving host through the pool of :term:`physics cap`\ s.
-The CCPP Physics is denoted by the gray box at the bottom of the physics, and encompasses the parameterizations, which are accompanied by physics caps.*
+The dynamical core (dycore), physics, and other aspects of the model (such as coupling) are connected to the driving host through the pool of* :term:`physics caps <physics cap>`. *The CCPP Physics is denoted by the gray box at the bottom of the physics, and encompasses the parameterizations, which are accompanied by physics caps.*